RediPanda/discord-bot-projects/README.md

 *You are also allowed to do slight modifications/revamps to these RD Packages if these do get outdated (Requiring permission), however please contact me before editing these packages in case I already got update plans for them.*

+> Failure to comply to those following policies set from this README document will result getting reported straight to the DBM Network.
+We do not condone users to plagerise work with Raw Data.
+Again, you are **free** to edit the contents to your liking, but _**Distributing**_ the packages, *EDITED OR NOT EDITED* without permission is not permitted.

 **Thank you for your understanding and don't forget to vote these RD Packages so that I can continue to make more packages for the community.**

 _**Any problems that persists, please don't hesitate to contact my Discord.
 I'm online on a daily basis, however if I don't contact back, I'm probably